QRY91/uroboro/README.md

 # uroboro 🐍

-**The Self-Documenting Content Pipeline**
+**The Self-Documenting Dev Tool**

-Transform your development insights into professional content that gets you acknowledged for your actual work.
+Turn your development work into shareable content that gets you acknowledged for what you actually build.

 ## 🚀 Quick Start (Go CLI - Primary)